divyanshyadav/learn-security/README.md

 ### Message Confidentiality

-To achieve message confidentiality we can either use symmetric-key or asymmetric-key cryptography
+To achieve message confidentiality we can either use symmetric-key or asymmetric-key cryptography.

 For long messages symmetric-key cryptography is much more efficient than the asymmetric-key cryptography.
 Mostly only for the symmetric key exchange we use asymmetric key cryptography.

 ### Message Integrity

+To achieve message integrity we can use hash function to create a compressed image of the message.
+So the receiver can create the hash again of the message and compare it with the received hash to check if there is any change in the message.

 ### Message Authentication